pa4080/cron-gui-launcher/README.md

 # Cron-GIU-Launcher

 **Cron-GIU-Launcher** is a simple Bash script, that is able to launch a **GUI** application as **Cron** job within **Ubuntu**.
 The script is designed to work with the user's environment, respectively the Cron jobs shall be set within user's `crontab` file.
-It codld be modified to work with `cron.d`, but in some cases this will cause mishmash with the file permissions within `/proc`, so it is not good idea.
+It can be modified to work with `cron.d`, but in some cases this will cause mishmash with the file permissions within `/proc`, so it is not good idea.
 [Demo on YouTube](https://www.youtube.com/watch?v=xShzFOrZKO8&index=3&list=PLO24trCW6Y8evkphLwjzU_AdrznkarVS9).

 ## Input Parameters

 - `$1` - list of commands to be executed.
 The individual commands need to be separated with `␣&&␣` - note the spaces.
 - `$2` - short description of the job that will be appended to the log file name.
 Read the the section *How it works?*
 - `$3` - time-out in minutes, when the user is not logged in.
 While this variable is empty there is no time-out.
 If the job is on `@reboot` this variable should be empty.
-This option is usefull for regular Cron jobs, for example: If you have a job that is executed every 15 minutes and your user is logout (or locked) for 2 hours there will have 8 pending jobs, which will be executed when the user is logged on.
+This option is useful for regular Cron jobs, for example: If you have a job that is executed every 15 minutes and your user is logout (or locked) for 2 hours there will have 8 pending jobs, which will be executed when the user is logged on.

 ## Installation